 Toilets: Toilets are available at St David’s church in Wernffrwd.

-Dogs: Dogs on short leads are most welcome.
+Dogs: Dogs on short leads are most welcome – see How to Book for the rules regarding dogs.

-9:00am meet outside St Cattwg and Rhidian’s church in Llanrhidian and then walk to St David’s church in Wernffrwd for an accessible walk.
+9am meet outside St Rhidian & St Illtyd Church in Llanrhidian and then walk to St David’s Church in Wernfrwdd for an accessible walk.
+Car shares will be arranged for the return to Llanrhidian.

 Walk leader Dan Edy is a community-focused faith and wellbeing guide linked to the Gower Ministry Area of the Church in Wales.
 He is involved in the Gower Pilgrimage Way and helps develop outdoor and reflective walking experiences across the peninsula.
 His work centres on “Wild Church” style gatherings, encouraging people to explore spirituality through landscape, walking, and heritage.
 Rather than holding a traditional parish leadership role, he supports engagement with Gower’s churches by connecting faith with nature, wellbeing, and pilgrimage routes across the 17–20 historic churches of the Gower area.